Give2Peer/g2p-server-symfony/README.md

   - returns an array of `[ 0 => <item>, 'distance' => <distance> ]`.
     Yes, each result is a weird mixed array.
 If you can fix that, be my guest.
   - each item is a full JSONed instance with as much data as we need.
-  - provides the pictures URI (separate request, async'ed, for them)
+  - (todo) provides the pictures URI (get them with a separate request)

 Example JSON sent back with two items found :